 - a.
-Disclosures should be made via email to the Executive Director of Universities New Zealand using the following email address; complaints@universitiesnz.ac.nz. - b.
+Claims should be made via email to the Executive Director of Universities New Zealand using the following email address: complaints@universitiesnz.ac.nz. - b.
+A claim should include as much information as possible detailing why the claim is being referred to Universities NZ per the requirements of 3(a) and outlining why the student thinks the claim should be investigate by Universities NZ per the criteria specified in 3(b) - c.
 If there is any concern about making the disclosure via the Executive Director of Universities New Zealand, a disclosure can be made to the Ombudsman via email at info@ombudsman.parliament.nz.